Multiplane camera: History

-An early form of the multiplane camera was used by Lotte Reiniger for her animated feature The Adventures of Prince Achmed (1926).
+An early form of the multiplane camera was developed by Lotte Reiniger and her husband Carl Koch, for her animated feature The Adventures of Prince Achmed (1926).
+Reiniger had long experimented with Chinese shadow puppetry and its methods of suggesting depth by layering shallow, flat planes with colorful backgrounds and backlit action.
+Her novel design, dating to 1923, used multiple layers of glass to create added depth in the figure-ground relationships, and her camera was at a fixed position above the artwork.
 Berthold Bartosch, who worked with Reiniger, used a similar setup in his film L'Idee (1932).

-In 1933, former Walt Disney Studios animator/director Ub Iwerks invented the first multiplane camera using movable layers of flat artwork in front of a horizontal camera using parts from an old Chevrolet automobile.
-His multiplane camera was used in a number of the Iwerks Studio's Willie Whopper and Comicolor cartoons of the mid-1930s.
+In the 1930s, others began improving on Reiniger's design and techniques, seeking to add to the parallax illusion to create a further dimensional effect, as well as traveling shots moving through space, along with panning displaying layers or planes moving in perspective parallax.
+In 1933, having separated from Walt Disney Studios temporarily to run his own studio, animator/director Ub Iwerks developed a more advanced multiplane design, partly from salvaged parts from an old Chevrolet automobile.
+His camera was used in a number of the Iwerks Studio's Willie Whopper and Comicolor cartoons of the mid-1930s.

 The technicians at Fleischer Studios created a distantly related device, called the Stereoptical Camera or Setback, in 1934.
 Their apparatus used three-dimensional miniature sets built to the scale of the animation artwork.
 The animation cels were placed within the setup so that various objects could pass in front of and behind them, and the entire scene was shot using a horizontal camera.
 The Tabletop process was used to create distinctive results in Fleischer's Betty Boop, Popeye the Sailor, and Color Classics cartoons.